Scroll-Driven Animation Patterns

 Framework Integration & State Synchronization

 React, Vue, and Svelte manage DOM updates asynchronously, which can conflict with synchronous scroll-driven CSS.
 To prevent hydration mismatches and layout shifts, wrap scroll containers in will-change: transform and use requestAnimationFrame for any imperative JS state updates.
 For complex page routing, coordinate with View Transitions API Implementation to preserve scroll position and animation states during navigation.
-Bridge declarative CSS timelines with framework state by mapping scroll progress to CSS custom properties (--scroll-y), allowing reactive templates to consume animation progress without triggering re-renders.
+Bridge declarative CSS timelines with framework state by mapping scroll progress to CSS custom properties (--scroll-progress), allowing reactive templates to consume animation progress without triggering re-renders.

 Rendering Impact: Main thread.
 Improper synchronization forces layout recalculations and breaks composite layer promotion.